numalariamodeling/FE-2023-examples/README.md

 <details><summary><span><em>Multi-node/Spatial Simulations</em></span></summary>
 <p>
-Most of the time, we consider our geographical units of interest (the 'nodes' - whether they represents districts, regions, countries, or abstract populations) to be independent from one another.
+Most of the time, we consider our geographical units of interest (the 'nodes' - whether they represent districts, regions, countries, or abstract populations) to be independent from one another.
 Usually, it's better to simulate different locales separately, but you may want to run 'spatial' simulations involving multiple nodes and the connections between them (ex. migration).

 We will cover advanced applications of spatial modeling in another exercise.
 This exercise will allow you to practice combining parts from previous examples to run a simple spatial simulation and produce spatial outputs.
 Afterward, you can add code to introduce migration between nodes, and see how that changes things, but we will not deal with this in any detail here.